NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/anf_readme.md

 Report any issues via GitHub: https://github.com/NetApp/netapp-data-science-toolkit/issues.

 **Common Issues:**
-- **Authentication failures**: Ensure Azure CLI is logged in or service principal credentials are correct
+- **Authentication failures**: Ensure `az login` has been run for local development, or a Managed Identity is assigned in production
 - **Permission denied**: Verify NetApp Contributor role is assigned to your account/service principal
 - **Resource not found**: Check that NetApp Account, Capacity Pool, and delegated subnet exist
 - **Region limitations**: Verify Azure NetApp Files is available in your target region